Security-Onion-Solutions/securityonion-docs/firewall.rst

 - TCP/8443 (All nodes to Manager) - Elastic Agent binary updates
 - TCP/5055 (All nodes to Manager, Fleet nodes, Receiver nodes) - Elastic Agent data

-Search nodes to all Elastic cluster nodes (manager and all search nodes):
+Elastic cluster nodes (manager and all search nodes) to all other Elastic cluster nodes (manager and all search nodes):

 - TCP/9200 - Logstash connecting to :ref:`elasticsearch`

-Search nodes from/to Manager:

 - TCP/9300 - Node-to-node for :ref:`elasticsearch`

+Search nodes to Manager:

 - TCP/9696 - :ref:`redis`

 Elastic Fleet nodes to Manager: